wduraes/Workshops/Embedded Development/traffic-light/readme.md

 # Simple traffic light

-This sample shows the implementation of a simple traffic light: it has a semaphore for cars (red, yellow and green) and another one for pedestrians who wish to cross the street (with green/whit and red lights).
+This sample shows the implementation of a traffic light: it has a semaphore for cars with red, yellow and green lights.

-This sample can be solved with several turn led on and off followed by delays, but implemented that way it becomes harder to read, understand and maintain.
-This is the reason this sample was implemented using a basic state machine.

 The illustration below shows this state machine: